From paintbrush to pixel: A review of deep neural networks in AI-generated art

-\bmhead{DALL-E 2} Even though GLIDE was an impressive improvement upon DALL-E, it did not garner the same attention.
-When OpenAI released \emph{DALL-E 2} \cite{ramesh2022}, an advancement of GLIDE, this has changed.
-DALL-E 2 has a similar diffusion pipeline as GLIDE.
-What has been improved upon is the text input in the diffusion pipeline.
+{\bf{DALL-E 2.}} Even though GLIDE was an impressive improvement upon DALL-E, it did not garner the same attention.
+When OpenAI released \emph{DALL-E 2} \cite{ramesh2022} in 2022, an advancement of GLIDE, this changed.
+DALL-E 2 has a similar diffusion pipeline as GLIDE, but the text input of this diffusion pipeline has been improved.
 Whereas GLIDE uses an untrained transformer encoder to format the text, DALL-E 2 uses the CLIP text encoder.
-Additionally, it uses a prior model to transform the text embedding into a CLIP image embedding before feeding it to the diffusion model (see Figure~\ref{comparisontexttoimage}).
-This is achieved by transforming the text descriptions and images to text and image embeddings (or tokens) respectively using transformer encoders.
+Additionally, it uses a prior model to transform the text embedding into a CLIP image embedding before feeding it to the diffusion model (see Fig.~\ref{comparisontexttoimage}).
+This is achieved by transforming images and text descriptions to image and text embeddings (or tokens) respectively using transformer encoders.
 The model is then trained to link the correct embeddings with one another.
-This relationship between text description and image is exploited in DALL-E 2 to provide the diffusion model with an embedding that reflects the text input but is more suited for image generation.
-In addition to improving image quality compared to GLIDE, DALL-E 2 allows the user to extend the background of an existing image or computer-generated one (referred to as outpainting, see Figure~\ref{dalle2}) and to generate variations of images.
+The relationship between text descriptions and images is exploited in DALL-E 2, providing the diffusion model with an embedding that reflects the text input while being better suited for image generation.
+In addition to improving image quality compared to GLIDE, DALL-E 2 allows the user to extend the background of an existing image or computer-generated one (referred to as outpainting, see Fig.~\ref{dalle2}) and to generate variations of images.